 The same logic applies to MST compensation and pension exams.

-But there an even more compelling reason why we can make causal determinations during an MST compensation and pension exam.
+But even if the diagnosis is not PTSD, e.g., sexual assault can cause other disorders such as depression, there is another reason why we can make causal determinations during an MST compensation and pension exam.

 Making a causal determination is not unusual for a C&P exam.
-In fact, when conducting almost any psychological C&P exam, i.e., not just MST-related exams, we make causal determinations.5
+In fact, when conducting almost any mental disorder C&P exam, we make causal determinations.5

 MST compensation and pension exams are unique because the purported cause is a crime.
 But, as noted earlier, in an MST compensation and pension exam, we do not conduct a criminal investigation, and in our C&P exam report, we do not give an opinion stating whether or not a crime occurred.